 Also, if you wish to learn to quilt, or improve your skills as well as make quilts for Project Linus, please join us each month on the first Friday, at the Locust Senior Center located at Town Center next to the Ace Hardware store.
 We meet at 10:00 am, led by the capable hands of Judy Lynch and Nancy Wells, and usually finish up around 3 PM, so you'll need to bring your machine, some thread and scissors, and a bag lunch.
 We have a great time and make some awesome quilts.
 Contact us for more info on this.

 Welcome to our website.
 Let us share our terrific organization with you.
 We make, collect, and distribute hand made blankets to children from birth to 18 years of age, who are seriously ill, in crisis, or who have experienced trauma.
 We meet monthly and enjoy each others' company on a casual basis.
 Please feel free to join us on any second Tuesday of the month.
 When we meet and tend to our blankets as well as share ideas, skills, and information.
-Contact Crewsquarters@aol.com for any information needed or questions you have.
+Contact Crewsquarters@aol.com for any information or questions.

 Our meetings are very casual, so jeans are welcome.
 We like to receive donations of hand made blankets, cloth, yarn, sewing supplies, money, and help with making blankets from donated materials .
 If you know of a child who needs a blanket donation, please contact us at the above addresses.

 We hope you will help us provide comfort and security to children in some type of special need by making blankets or contributing to our efforts.
-Some of the agencies we distribute our blankets through are: Ronald McDonald House in Charlotte, CMC Levine, Presbyterian Hospitals, Blume Cancer Treatment Center, Charlotte-Mecklenburg Police, Thompson Childrens Center, Salvation Army Homeless Shelter and others.
+Some of the agencies we distribute our blankets through are: Ronald McDonald House in Charlotte, CMC Levine, Presbyterian Hospitals, Blume Children's Cancer Treatment Center, Charlotte-Mecklenburg Police, Thompson Childrens Center, Salvation Army Homeless Shelter and others.
 If your organization deals with children in crisis, and you'd like to receive some of our blankets for them, please contact us.